-We can find this plant in countries all around the Mediterranean sea.
+We can find this plant in countries all around the Mediterranean Sea.
 Beyond these countries, the material is not very famous and is often confused with wicker, rattan, or cane.

 The perennial grass grows in clumps in arid areas.